Chester A. Arthur | Presidency, Accomplishments, Facts & Death

 Chester a.
 Arthur Childhood and Professional Life

+He defended African American Lizzie Jennings in her lawsuit against a Brooklyn tram corporation for ejecting her from a car designated for white people a year later.
 A New York statute prohibiting racism in municipal transportation was passed due to the historic triumph.
 As a fervent opponent of slavery, Arthur also effectively argued on behalf of an enslaved person who filed for liberty because his owner had briefly transported him to the democratic New York state.

 Within the 1850s, Arthur rejoined the Conservative Movement, got involved in local government, and led the soldiers of the state of New York as their commanding officer major throughout the Civil War.
 When he resumed practicing law in 1863, he quickly forged a bond with New York’s Democratic leader, Sen. Roscoe Conkling.
 President Ulysses S. Grant selected Arthur as the taxes assessor for the seaport of Nyc throughout 1871, having Conkling’s support.